xmos/lib_xua/doc/rst/opt_midi.rst

 The codebase supports MIDI receive on a 4-bit or 1-bit port, defaulting to using a 1-bit port.
-MIDI transmit is supported  port of any bit-width.
+MIDI transmit is supported over a port of any bit-width.
 By default the codebase assumes the transmit and receive I/O is connected to bit[0] of the port.
 This is configurable for the transmit port.
-:ref:`opt_midi_defines` provides information on the configuring these parameters.
+:ref:`opt_midi_port_defines` provides information on the configuring these parameters.

 .. _opt_midi_port_defines: